CHERRAPUNJI TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO CHERRAPUNJI

 Peak Season: March to April

 At a distance of 54 km from Shillong, 80 km from Mawsynram, 84 km from Dawki, 146 km from Guwahati, 292 km from Tezpur, Cherrapunji or Cherrapunjee is a small sub divisional town in the East Khasi Hills district of Meghalaya.
-It is one of the wettest places on the earth and among the must visit places in Meghalaya especially during monsoons.
+It is one of the wettest places on the earth and among the must visit places in Meghalaya as part of honeymoon tour packages.

 The original name for this town was Sohra, which was pronounced 'Churra' by the British.
 This name eventually evolved into the current name, Cherrapunji, which means the 'land of oranges'.
 According to the history, Cherrapunji is the traditional capital of a Nongkhlaw hima, an independent Khasi state.
 Between 16th and 18th centuries, the local residents were ruled by their tribal Syiems (chiefs) of Khyriem in the Khasi Hills.
 Tirot Sing was the last important Syiem of this area, who later admitted to the British in 1883 and ruled this place till independence.